phu0ngng/nccl/plc/items/id_3a1f2e9b/communicator_revoke.md

 Parameters:
 - `comm`: Target communicator.
-- `revokeFlags`: Bitmask of behavior flags.
-Supported flags:
-  - `NCCL_REVOKE_DEFAULT`: Local revoke (device sync only).
-  - `NCCL_REVOKE_GLOBAL`: Include cross-rank barrier after local revoke.
+- `revokeFlags`: Must be `NCCL_REVOKE_DEFAULT` (0).
+Reserved for future use.

+Return Values:
+- `ncclSuccess`: Revoke completed successfully (blocking mode) or revoke initiated successfully (non-blocking mode).
+- `ncclInProgress`: Revoke is proceeding asynchronously (non-blocking mode only).
+- `ncclInvalidArgument`: Invalid revokeFlags, communicator is finalizing/destroyed, or communicator already revoked.

 #### Behavior

+1. Validates arguments and communicator state (returns error if finalizing, destroyed, or already revoked).
-1. Set abort flags to request device-side NCCL activities to stop.
+2. Sets abort flags to signal device-side NCCL activities to stop immediately.
-2. Ensure communicator is ready, then synchronize the internal device stream so in-flight kernels complete.
-3. Clear abort flags so the communicator becomes usable again.
-4. Optionally, perform a cross-rank barrier when `NCCL_REVOKE_GLOBAL` is set.

-Blocking vs Non-blocking:
+3. Marks the communicator as revoked to prevent new collective operations.
+4. Initiates asynchronous cleanup that synchronizes with in-flight kernels and clears abort flags.

-- Controlled by `ncclConfig_t::blocking` on the communicator.
+**Blocking vs Non-blocking behavior** (controlled by `ncclConfig_t::blocking` on the communicator):
-- Non-blocking returns `ncclInProgress` immediately and performs the revoke steps in a background job; applications should poll `ncclCommGetAsyncError`.
+- **Blocking mode** (`config.blocking = 1`): Function returns `ncclSuccess` when revoke operation completes.
+- **Non-blocking mode** (`config.blocking = 0`): Function returns immediately with `ncclSuccess` or `ncclInProgress`.
+Applications must poll `ncclCommGetAsyncError` until it returns `ncclSuccess` to confirm completion.

-#### Internal Architecture
+#### Design Architecture

-- A shared implementation (`ncclCommRevokeImpl`) performs the core steps: set abort flags, sync device stream, clear abort flags, optional barrier.
-- For non-blocking mode, an async job encapsulates that implementation and reports completion via `ncclCommSetAsyncError`.
-- The function rejects calls if a finalize or destroy is in progress to avoid undefined states.
+- **Immediate Response**: The function validates state and sets abort signals immediately, allowing fast cancellation of ongoing operations.
+- **Asynchronous Cleanup**: Stream synchronization and final cleanup occur asynchronously to avoid blocking the calling thread unnecessarily.
+- **State Protection**: Strict state validation prevents revoke operations on communicators that are already being destroyed or have been previously revoked.
+- **Post-Revoke Enforcement**: Once revoked, the communicator rejects new collective operations with `ncclInvalidUsage` to ensure clean state management.

 #### Interactions